pluskid/Mocha.jl/examples/AWS/README.md

 ![Mocha GPU Test Output](./gpu_test_output.png)

+At this point you are ready to train the CIFAR10 example, so scroll on down to that section.

-#### Build from scratch in apt-get based AMIs
+### Build from a script
-If you skipped ahead and want to run this automated from a script then follow these instruction:
+If you skipped ahead and want to run an automated build then follow these instruction:
   * `cd ~`
   * `nano install_julia.sh`